 Deliverable D5.1, GAP report between requirements for access and current access solutions

 These three deliverables document the best-practice survey carried out during the first six months of the E-ARK project.
-Many of the core principles and requirements highlighted in the following chapters have been derived from this survey.
+Many of the core principles and requirements highlighted in the following chapters have been derived from these surveys.

+Other E-ARK specifications

-Deliverable D3.3, E-ARK SIP Pilot Specification
+E-ARK SIP Specification

-Deliverable D4.3, E-ARK AIP Pilot Specification
+E-ARK AIP Specification

-Deliverable D5.3, E-ARK DIP Pilot Specification
+E-ARK DIP Specification

-The E-ARK SIP, AIP and DIP specifications build on the Common Specification and extend it in regard to requirements derived from pre-ingest and ingest, archival storage, and access processes.
+The E-ARK SIP, AIP and DIP specifications build on the Common Specification for Information Packages and extend it in regard to requirements derived from pre-ingest and ingest, archival storage, and access processes.

 Structure of the document

-The rest of this document describes the Common Specification and its practical implementation.
+The rest of this document describes the CS IP and its practical implementation.
 The document is divided into two logical parts.

-The first part (Chapters 2 and 3) describes the generic principles of a Common Specification for Information Packages.
+The first part (Chapters 2 and 3) describes the generic principles of the CS IP.
 The main aim of these chapters is to first identify a common set of needs and thereafter present a series of requirements which an Information Package needs to follow regardless of the implementation at any given point in time:

-Chapter 2 provides an explanation of the need for a Common Specification for Information Packages.
+Chapter 2 provides an explanation of the need for a CS IP.
 The chapter therefore presents some practical use cases which highlight the potential savings and increased functionality of digital archives when following internationally standardised approaches.

 Chapter 3 presents the core requirements which need to be met in order to achieve the interoperability goal described in Chapter 2.
 Based on these requirements a set of high-level solutions are introduced regarding, for example, the structure and use of metadata within any implementation of an Information Package.